Beam-Lab/KoalaCMS/README.md

 ![Koala CMS Logo](/KoalaCMSType.png)

-<center> A simple CMS for Magazine written in ASP.NET Core</center>
+##A simple CMS for Magazine written in ASP.NET Core